 Walk the bridge into the DPRK to meet your local guides and proceed through DPRK customs officials.

-Get your first taste of North Korean cuisine with lunch at a local restaurant in Namyang city square complete with a performance
+Get your first taste of North Korean cuisine with lunch at a local restaurant in Namyang city complete with a performance

 Drive to Wangjaesan Grand Monument – one of the most spectacular monuments in the DPRK